 At NuView Treatment Center, when clients begin the process of recovering from addiction, we make it a priority to serve the needs of the whole family — not just the individual in treatment.
-We believe not only that working with the family is a vital part of the healing process, but also that dealing with damaged family dynamics is often a critical component of addiction recovery.
+We believe not only that family support is a vital part of the healing process, but also that dealing with damaged family dynamics is often a critical component of addiction recovery.

 In our biweekly meetings, we cover a wide range of topics, including:

 - The way substance use disorders impact the family